TechXplainator/stable-diffusion/create-great-prompts.md

 The reason for separating positive and negative prompts is to provide clearer instructions to the model.
 Mixing them can confuse the model, making it more challenging to generate the desired image.
 By using positive prompts to specify what you want and negative prompts to specify what you don't want, you offer the AI model distinct instructions, leading to improved results.

-## 4. Other Factors Affecting your Prompt
+## 5. Other Factors Affecting your Prompt

 Now that you understand how to construct a prompt — utilizing a prompt formula, incorporating weights, and employing negative prompts — yet your image doesn't quite match your vision, what's the issue?
 What can you do?

 Several influencing factors come into play in how the image is generated, irrespective of how skillfully you formulate your prompt.

 - **The model:** The model you pick for making images is crucial for what you create.
 For instance, if you use a super specific model tuned for Anime, it might not be great at making realistic photos.
 Always be mindful of the model you choose.
-You can find more info on models in my detailed explanation here.
+You can find more info on models and their diffferences [here](/model-overview.md).
 - **Add-ons:** With Stable Diffusion, you can use extensions that impact how your images turn out.
 Here are a few examples:
     - **LoRA models:** These are small neural networks specialized in generating specific details like faces, hands, or clothing.
 Boost your Stable Diffusion results by applying them to a compatible model.
     - **Refiners:** Specialized models for the final denoising steps in the diffusion process.
 Apply them to the generated latents from the base model, using the same text prompt, for sharper and more realistic images.